0ryX/0ryx.github.io/content/blog/Harden-TorBrowser.md

 date = "2025-09-24"
 +++

-# Guide: Hardened Tor Browser, Advanced OPSEC for Maximum Anonymity
+# Hardened Tor Browser, Advanced OPSEC for Maximum Anonymity

 If you’re reading this, you probably already know that real privacy online takes more than just using Tor Browser or following a checklist.
 Over the last few years, tracking techniques have advanced, and the loss of true OS spoofing in Tor Browser has made small differences in your configuration or hardware even more important.
 While hardening your browser and adjusting settings can close real security holes and reduce your exposure to tracking, it can also make your setup more unique compared to the default Tor Browser, which could actually hurt your anonymity by making you stand out.